-Regardless if you’re writing the blog yourself or if your staff is taking turns, your blog posts show readers what it is like to do business with you.
+Regardless of whether you’re writing the blog yourself or if your staff is taking turns, your blog posts show readers what it is like to do business with you.
 And you can use your brand‘s tone of voice to show that they are dealing with real people, not with robots.

 4. Add value

 Do you have questions that come up every time you talk to a customer?
 Does your industry have regulations that you regularly have to translate into normal-people-speak?
 Your blog is the ideal platform to answer questions that your target group has.

 It’s a great way to give them advice before they asked for it and keep them up-to-date with the latest news and changes in their sector.
 Share your knowledge and help people, it’s the best way to generate loyal customers and recommendations.